GoogleChrome/web.dev/src/site/content/en/blog/excalidraw-and-fugu/index.md

 So what's the secret?
 How can opening and saving work on different browsers that may or may not support the File System Access API?
 Opening a file in Excalidraw happens in a function called loadFromJSON, which in turn calls a
-The fileOpen function comes from a small library I wrote called browser-fs-access that we use in Excalidraw.
+The fileOpen function that comes from a small library I wrote called browser-fs-access that we use in Excalidraw.
 This library provides file system access through the File System Access API with a legacy fallback, so it can be used in any browser.